Resource Overview

 View More +

 • When discussing stereotypes with students, there is always the risk of introducing them to generalizations that they did not know before.
-Special care should be taken to reinforce the idea that while stereotypes and myths are easy to believe that does not make them true.
+Special care should be taken to reinforce the idea that while stereotypes and myths are easy to believe and may even seem plausible, that does not make them true.
 It is also important to create an environment where students feel comfortable asking questions about the origins of specific stereotypes and why certain stereotypes continue to be believed.
-When discussing these issues with students, be cautious of the effect this discussion might have on them.
+When discussing these issues with students, be cautious of the effect this discussion might have on them and present them with context and in developmentally appropriate ways.

-• In advance of discussing the topics covered in this unit, teachers should think about whether they have any students in their class who are Jewish.
+• In advance of discussing the topics covered in this unit, teachers should think about their own beliefs, feelings, and knowledge about Jews and their comfort level with teaching about antisemitism.
 Some students might feel relieved to discuss a topic that is relevant to their lives while others might feel awkward or embarrassed.
-This does not mean that teachers should not discuss the topic; however, be careful not to point
+This does not mean that teachers should avoid the topic; however, be careful not to point out who is Jewish or put specific students on the spot to speak for Jewish people or about antisemitism.
+Consider providing the students or their families with an opportunity to discuss any concerns in advance.

 Close -